Last Updated on January 21, 2023 by Tabraiz

 Consider the following when choosing between a SBA loan and a merchant cash advance.

 Minimal financial documentation required

 If you are the owner of a well-established business, SBA lenders will ask you for current debt, loan balance and payment schedules, along with available collateral.
 New business owners must attach a business plan that reveals monthly cash flow projections for the first two years along with the SBA loan application.
 To determine your eligibility for the loan, lenders may consider credit card debt, liquid assets, personal loans and financial statements, tax returns and holdings of real estate.

 With MCA you only need to provide two pieces of information, monthly credit card statements and the number of months in business.
 These two factors alone will determine your eligibility and what your loan amount will be.

 Higher approval rates

 Banks are cautious lenders.
-Even though SBA facilitates the loan, you receive money only if you can convince banks and brokers that you will be able to repay every penny on the loan.
+Even though SBA facilitates the loan, you receive money only if you can convince banks that you will be able to repay every penny on the loan.
 The volume of financial documentation evaluated Merchant Cash Advance Loan with lender caution reduce the chances of loan approval.
 The economic downturn has made it even more problematic to procure SBA loans.

 Merchant advance providers, on the other hand, evaluate only your credit card receipts and number of months in operation.
 Unlike SBA loans, merchant advance laws do not include low FICO score and earlier bankruptcies as denial criteria.